tgritsaev/image-generation/README.md

 ## Credits
 DCGAN implementation was taken from the [pytorch DCGAN tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).

-DDPM impementation was taken from the [DL-2 in HSE homework](https://github.com/puhsu/dl-hse/blob/main/week08-VAE-Diff/shw5/homework.ipynb), which is fork from the [openai/guided-diffusion](https://github.com/openai/guided-diffusion).
+DDPM impementation was taken from the [DL-2 in HSE homework](https://github.com/puhsu/dl-hse/blob/main/week08-VAE-Diff/shw5/homework.ipynb), which is based on the [openai/guided-diffusion](https://github.com/openai/guided-diffusion).
 Unet implementation was taken from the [Pytorch-UNet](https://github.com/milesial/Pytorch-UNet).